 “Because only when we look inward and start caring for ourselves, will we be able to start gaining a new perspective of things.
 If we feel centered, and balanced, we will see clearly the priorities in our lives and will be patient but focused to pursue those.” – Mei Xu, co-founder of Chesapeake Bay Candle

-Even short 5–minute routines can help us restore a sense of well-being while reducing anxiety.
+Even short 5 to 15–minute routines can help us restore a sense of well-being while reducing anxiety.
 Need some inspiration?
 Here are 5 rituals you can practice in your daily and weekly routine.
 Start by incorporating one of two into your schedule, and take note of how it makes you feel after a week or so.
 Your body and mind will thank you, I’m sure!

 Regular exfoliation can be extremely beneficial to the body – this includes both in-shower on wet skin, as well as dry exfoliation (like with a dry brush).
 The benefits are numerous when it comes to the health and overall look of our skin – first and foremost, exfoliation removes dead skin cells, which keeps our skin looking healthy and glowing (while also preventing ingrown hairs).
 It also helps increase blood circulation, breaks down fatty tissues, stimulate the lymph nodes, eliminates toxins, and reduce stress.